 On the other hand, if your visualisations are particularly clever, interactive, and intuitive, you will massively differentiate yourself.
 Yet, it’s difficult to do it well.
 Kirk Goldsberry works mainly in the sports world, but is a leader in data visualisation as well.
 He set his work apart with the clarity of his visuals at Grantland and now fivethirtyeight.

 All sorts of interfaces and products might require different things from their data.
 Some might call for users to customize their data interface, while others need their graphs to be as simple and intuitive as possible.
-Below is a range of data visualisations from some of the world’s best designers to inspire your own projects.
+Below is a range of data visualizations from some of the world’s best designers to inspire your own projects.

 How will you visualize your data?